 12.Â 123-reg Search Engine Optimiser â€“ If you need a tool to scan and evaluate your entire siteâ€™s SEO health, try our 123-reg Search Engine Optimiser tool.
 It allows you to run in-depth scans for dozens of SEO factors so you can get a complete overview of your siteâ€™s health.
 This way you can spot problems without having to check every page on your site manually.
 The tool will also provide SEO recommendations to fix them.
 Itâ€™ll let you know if you have pages with missing or duplicate titles and descriptions, which keywords to focus on to optimise your site, the backlinks youâ€™re getting and more.
 This tool is perfect for beginners as it doesnâ€™t require much technical knowledge.
 You can start with a free report and then choose the package that best suits your needs.

-13.Â Google Webmaster Tools (GWT) â€“ It includes a variety of invaluable tools that you can use to identify issues with your site as well as opportunities to improve its performance and boost website traffic.
-If you want to find out what else you can do with Google Webmaster Tools, make sure you read our in-depth beginnerâ€™s guide to GWT.
+13.Â Google Search Console (Formerly Webmaster Tools) â€“ It includes a variety of invaluable tools that you can use to identify issues with your site as well as opportunities to improve its performance and boost website traffic.
+If you want to find out what else you can do with Search Console, make sure you read our in-depth beginnerâ€™s guide to GWT.

 14.Â SEMRush â€“ A good tool to improve your search rankings and also to track your competitors and see what theyâ€™re up to.
 Use it to pull your competitorâ€™s backlinks, monitor their fluctuations in ranking and conduct a full competitive analysis.

 15.Â Screaming Frog – Screaming Frog quickly crawls websites, lists of websites or specific web pages to give you a complete analysis on performance.
 You can use the tool to see if you have any broken links, broken pages, bad redirects and much more.
 Fixing most of these errors is a quick win for search marketers.